Nicki Minaj Records A Christian Song With Tasha Cobbs-Leonard

-Nicki Minaj records a Christian song with Tasha Cobbs-Leonard for Cobbs-Leonard’s upcoming album, Heart.
+Nicki Minaj recorded a Christian song with Tasha Cobbs-Leonard for Cobbs-Leonard’s upcoming album, Heart.
 Passion.
 Pursuit.
-The song entitled, “I’m Getting Ready” is track number eight on the album scheduled to be released August 25, 2017.
-Cobbs-Leonard’s singles “Break Every Chain” and “For Your Glory” both reached the number one spot on the Billboard Charts in the Hot Gospel Songs category in 2013.
-Minaj expressed interest in wanting to be featured on Cobbs-Lenoard upcoming album Heart.
+The song, entitled, “I’m Getting Ready,” is track number eight on the album scheduled to be released on August 25, 2017.
+Cobbs-Leonard’s singles “Break Every Chain” and “For Your Glory” both reached the No. 1 spot on the Billboard charts in the Hot Gospel Songs category in 2013.
+Minaj expressed interest in wanting to be featured on Cobbs-Leonard upcoming album Heart.
 Passion.
 Pursuit on May 21, 2017.

-People took to social media to announce their dismay with Cobbs-Lenoard recording a song with the multi-platinum recording artist, Nicki Minaj.
-Cobbs-Lenoard shared a meme on instagram captioned with the bible verse Romans 14:1 MSG as a response to the criticism.
+People took to social media to announce their dismay with Cobbs-Leonard recording a song with the multi-platinum recording artist like Nicki Minaj.
+Cobbs-Leonard shared a meme on Instagram captioned with a Bible verse, Romans 14:1, as a response to the criticism.

-The verse reads, “Welcome with open arms fellow believers who don’t see things the way you do.
+“Welcome with open arms fellow believers who don’t see things the way you do.
 And don’t jump all over them every time they do or say something you don’t agree with — even when it seems that they are strong on opinions but weak in the faith department.
 Remember, they have their own history to deal with.
-Treat them gently.”
+Treat them gently,” the verse reads.

-Carol Maraj, the mother of Nicki Minaj (Onika Maraj), released her own gospel song in 2014.
+Carol Maraj, the mother of Nicki Minaj (real name Onika Maraj), released her own gospel song in 2014.
 Carol’s song is called, “God’s Been Good.”
-Carol credits adherence to Christian tenants as being a reason for some of Minaj’s success in her music career.
+Carol credits Nicki’s adherence to Christian tenants as being a reason for some of Minaj’s success in her music career.

-Carol stated in an interview, “She knew I believed in the power of prayer, therefore, she constantly called me and our pastor, to pray for different concerns she may have…I believe by her acknowledging the power of prayer, and her strong desire to tithe together with a praying mother, contributed to her success.”
+“She knew I believed in the power of prayer, therefore, she constantly called me and our pastor, to pray for different concerns she may have…I believe by her acknowledging the power of prayer, and her strong desire to tithe together with a praying mother, contributed to her success,” Carol stated in an interview.

 BET, Thank u for "Celebration of Gospel 2014" – best show I've seen in a long time.
 I fell in love with Tasha Cobbs and Jonathan McReynolds